Primary

 Physical therapists use quad sets as assessment tools.
 If you cannot achieve a full contraction (visible muscle tightening, kneecap moving slightly upward), it indicates inhibition that must be addressed before progressing.
 Once you can perform strong quad sets, you are ready for straight leg raises.

-Want Quad Sets in your program?
+See where Quad Sets fits in your weekly plan

 Lie on back or sit with leg extended.